Cook Cleland: Interbellum

 Following World War II, Cleland acquired the Euclid Avenue Airport small airport in suburban Willoughby, Ohio.
 As a fixed-base operator, he offered flying lessons, banner towing, and air charters.

-Cleland bought a surplus Vought FG-1D Corsair, modified it for air racing, named it "Lucky Gallon" and flew it in the 1946 Thompson Trophy Race at an average of 357 mph, finishing sixth.
+Cleland bought a surplus F4U Corsair [Goodyear-manufactured FG-1A Corsair, BuNo.13841], modified it for air racing, named it "Lucky Gallon" and flew it in the 1946 Thompson Trophy Race at an average of 357 mph, finishing sixth.

 Cleland next obtained four Goodyear F2G-1 Super Corsairs with a hefty 28-cylinder Pratt & Whitney Wasp Major rated at more than 3000 hp.
 He modified these similarly to his FG-1D, additionally clipping the wingspan a few feet.
 He flew one of these, Race 74, to win the 1947 Thompson Trophy with a speed of 396 mph.

 The 1948 Thompson saw Cleland return with more modifications to the previous years plane, but the experimental fuel, rated at 200 octane, proved too volatile and caused the induction scoops to be blown loose, taking him out of the race.

 Cleland returned in 1949, winning the Thompson for the second time flying Race 94, with a speed of 397 mph.

 Wanting to expand his air charter service, Cleland and his partner purchased three surplus PBY Catalina Flying Boats with the intent to modify them for the Alaska hunting and fishing trade.
 The modifications proved too costly and the planes were sold.
 The field closed in the latter part of 1952 after Cleland had gone back into Navy active service.